Ergodic Formalism for topological Attractors and historic behavior: Applications of the ergodic formalism and proofs of mains theorems

-In particular, if there is a $\varphi$-maximizing measure with respect to $f|_{A_j}$ such that $\mu(\ca_j)=1$ then (\ref{Equationkljknlnl}) becomes an equality. \item Generically $x\in\XX$ has historic behavior. \end{enumerate} Furthermore, if $\XX$ is a compact manifold (possibly with boundary) then $\overline{\per(f)}\supset\bigcup_{j}A_j$. \end{Theorem} \begin{proof} The decomposition into a finite number of Baire ergodic components $U_j$, the topological attractor $A_j$, items (1) and (2) and $\omega_f(x)=A_j$ generically on $U_j$ follow directly from Theorem~\ref{TheoremFatErgodicAttractors}.
+In particular, if there is a $\varphi$-maximizing measure $\mu_j$ with respect to $f|_{A_j}$ such that $\mu_j(\ca_j)=1$ then (\ref{Equationkljknlnl}) becomes an equality. \end{enumerate} Furthermore, \begin{enumerate}[(T1)] \item $f$ has sensitive dependence on initial conditions. \item Generically, the points of $\XX$ have historic behavior. \item If $\XX$ is a compact manifold (possibly with boundary) then $\overline{\per(f)}\supset\bigcup_{j=1}^{\ell}A_j$. \end{enumerate} \end{Theorem} \begin{proof} The decomposition into a finite number of Baire ergodic components $U_j$, the topological attractor $A_j$, items {\em (T1), (T2), (T3)} and $\omega_f(x)=A_j$ for a residual set of points $x\in U_j$ follow directly from Theorem~\ref{TheoremFatErgodicAttractors}.